Doomlazer/EQ1-CDR/README.md

 <img src="pics/CDRLogo.png" width="600" alt="The restored gradient of the floppy verion logo art."></img>

 ### Uninstall

 Delete the "patch" folder from your EQ1CD game folder.

 ### Background

-This project is a colaboration with my dear friend Threepwang as part of his French text translation of the game.
+This project is a colaboration with my dear friend Threepwang as part of his French translation.
 This patch wouldn't be possilbe without his hard work and dedication to the project.

 "Threepwang and DL at Eluria!
 Threepwang and DL on the water."